Welcome to the Online Resources page for families!

 This web site is full of amazing ways to practice many areas of the math curriculum, including games, resources and free downloads.
 Greg Tang books are also available and are great resources for making math learning fun!

 A place where everyone can learn to code.
 Try an hour of code or check out one of the many coding sites linked to this page.

 Scratch Jr. is designed to help children 5 – 7 years design their own interactive stories & games.

 Scratch teaches children 8 – 16 years to program their own interactive stories, games, and animations — and share their creations with others in the online community.

 Some sailed across the Atlantic, others rocketed to the moon.
 Learn more about the lives and journeys of some of history’s greatest explorers.

 PBS Kids Everything has games and activities based on the PBS shows that you know and trust!

-A new online resource for students age 7 – 11 years with information covering many topics of interest for kids.
+An online resource for students age 7 – 11 years with information covering many topics of interest for kids.